jmandel/fhircast-docs/docs/content-sharing-research.md

  Concept | Description
 --- | ---
 context | Resource on which the user is currently working such as documenting information associated with a patient's encounter with a care provider.
 In this case the context is a specific encounter and the patient who is the subject of the encounter. anchor context | A context which is serving as a container for FHIRcast events that enable sharing of content.
-The content sharing events include the anchor context and content shared in these events directly or indirectly reference the resource acting as the anchor context.
+The content sharing events include the anchor context and content shared in these events.
 Typical anchor contexts are resources such as Patient, Encounter, ImagingStudy, and DiagnosticReport. content | Resources created during a user's interaction with the active context.
 For example, if the current context is an imaging study the user may make a measurement resulting in an observation containing the measurement information.
+The shared content either directly or indirectly references the resource acting as the anchor context.

 ##### Transactional Updates
 A key concept of the information sharing events is that information is shared in a transactional manner.

 ![**Transactional Updates**](img/TransactionalUpdates.png)

-The above diagram shows a series of operations beginning with an [`<DiagnosticReport>FHIR Resource>-open` request](#fhir-resource-open-message) followed by three [`<FHIR Resource>-update` requests](#fhir-resource-update-message).
-The anchor context is built up by the successive [`<FHIR Resource>-update` requests](#fhir-resource-update-message) which contain only changes to the current state.
-These changes are propagated by the Hub to all subscribed clients with the [`<FHIR Resource>-update` events](#fhir-resource-update-message) containing only the changes.
+The above diagram shows a series of operations beginning with a [`[FHIR resource]-open`](#fhir-resource-open) request followed by three [`<FHIR resource>-update`](#fhir-resource-update) requests.
+The content in an anchor context is built up by the successive [`<FHIR resource>-update` requests](#fhir-resource-update) which contain only changes to the current state.
+These changes are propagated by the Hub to all subscribed clients with the [`<FHIR Resource>-update` requests](#fhir-resource-update) containing only the changes to be made.

 In order to avoid lost updates and other out of sync conditions, the Hub serves as the transaction coordinator.
 It fulfills this responsibility by creating a version of the information's state with each operation.
-If an operation is requested with the client providing the incorrect version, this request is rejected.
-This approach is similar to the version concurrency approach used by the FHIR standard ([FHIR versions and managing resource contention](https://www.hl7.org/fhir/http.html#concurrency)).
-Additionally, many of the concepts have similarities to the [FHIR messaging mechanisms](https://www.hl7.org/fhir/messaging.html) and where possible the basic constructs of FHIRcast content sharing are aligned with FHIR Messaging.
+If an operation is requested with the client providing an incorrect version, this request is rejected.
+This approach is similar to the version concurrency approach used by [FHIR versions and managing resource contention](https://www.hl7.org/fhir/http.html#concurrency).
+Additionally, many of the FHIRcast content sharing concepts have similarities to the [FHIR messaging mechanisms](https://www.hl7.org/fhir/messaging.html) and where possible the basic concepts are aligned.

-FHIR resources are using to convey the structure information being exchanged in [`<FHIR Resource>-update` operations](#fhir-resource-update-message).
-However, it is possible that these resources are never persisted in a FHIR server.
+FHIR resources are using to convey the structured information being exchanged in [`<FHIR Resource>-update` operations](#fhir-resource-update-message).
+However, it is important to not that these resources may never be persisted in a FHIR server.
 During the exchange of information, resources may be very dynamic in nature with a user creating, modifying, and even removing information which is being exchanged.
-For example, a measurement a user makes in an imaging application may be altered many times before it is finalized and it may be removed entirely.
+For example, a measurement a user makes in an imaging application may be altered many times before it is finalized and it may be entirely removed from the content in the anchor context.

 ### Responsibilities of a FHIRcast Hub and a Subscribed Client